Skip to main content

 • in the ke-1 pool before May 26, 2025.

-In these networks, filtering cannot be enabled.
-If you need to use security groups, add allowed IP/MAC addresses, or limit access to a load balancer, create a new private network or public subnet and configure addresses from it on your devices.
+Filtering cannot be enabled in these networks.
+If you need to use security groups, add allowed IP/MAC addresses, or restrict access to a load balancer, create a new private network or public subnet and configure addresses from it on your devices.

 Blocked ports

-In Selectel, some TCP/UDP ports are blocked by default; traffic through them is blocked.
+In Selectel, some TCP/UDP ports are blocked by default, and traffic through them is blocked.

 Cost